Skip to main content

 Modify a Node Pool using Kubernetes

 To modify a Node Pool, first edit the Node Pool manifest, then apply the changed manifest using kubectl.
-For example, take a Node Pool deployed with this manifest:
+For example, take a Node Pool deployed with the following manifest:

 example-nodepool.yaml